-To the extent possible, the City will attempt to match its investments with anticipated cash flow requirements.
-Investment securities selected should have the highest yield available at the time of purchase unless matched with a specific expenditure or cash flow need.
+To the extent possible, the City will attempt to match its investments with anticipated cash flow requirements. ~~Unless matched to a specific anticipated expenditure, the City will not directly invest in securities maturing more than five years from the date of purchase.~~ Investment securities selected should have the highest yield available at the time of purchase unless matched with a specific expenditure or cash flow need.